Camilla Hall

-Camilla Christine Hall (March 24, 1945 – May 17, 1974) was an American artist, college-trained former social worker, and a member of the Symbionese Liberation Army (SLA).
-She is best known for her membership in the SLA, a very small radical group that committed violent acts over several months in late 1973 and 1974.
-They assassinated Marcus Foster, Superintendent of the Oakland Public Schools and the first black superintendent of any major school system, kidnapped white heiress Patty Hearst, and committed armed robbery of banks.
+Camilla Christine Hall (March 24, 1945 – May 17, 1974) was a member of the Symbionese Liberation Army (SLA), a small, far-left militant group that committed violent acts between 1973 and 1975.
+They assassinated Marcus Foster, Superintendent of the Oakland Public Schools and the first black superintendent of any major school system, kidnapped heiress Patty Hearst, and committed armed robbery of banks.

-Hall, one of the majority of white members in the group, died on May 17, 1974 with five other SLA members in a shootout with the Los Angeles Police Department in that city.
+Hall, one of the majority of white members in the group, died on May 17, 1974, with five other SLA members in a shootout with the Los Angeles Police Department in that city.
 During this, the house where the SLA members were making their stand caught fire.
-Police fatally shot both Hall and Nancy Ling Perry as they left the house, firing their own pistols.
+Police fatally shot both Hall and Nancy Ling Perry as they left the house.

 Early life

 On March 24, 1945, Camilla Christine Hall was born in Saint Peter, Minnesota.
-Both her parents, George Fridolph Hall (1908-2000) and Lorena (Daeschner) Hall (1911-1995), were academics with positions at Gustavus Adolphus College in Saint Peter from 1938 to 1952.
+Both her parents, George Fridolph Hall (1908–2000) and Lorena (Daeschner) Hall (1911–1995), were academics with positions at Gustavus Adolphus College in Saint Peter from 1938 to 1952.
 In addition, her father was a minister in the Augustana Evangelical Lutheran Church and later the Evangelical Lutheran Church in America.
 Her mother, Lorena (Daeschner) Hall, helped found Gustavus Adolphus College's Art Department and served as the department head.

 Camilla Hall was the only surviving child of four.
 Firstborn son Terry died of congenital heart disease in 1948; Peter died in 1951, and Nan died in 1962, both of a congenital kidney disease.
 The family seemed burdened by grief.

 In 1952, the Hall family moved to what is now Tanzania in East Africa.
 George and Lorena Hall taught in schools and did mission work, while Camilla and Nan played with the native children.
 In 1954, when Camilla was nine, the family returned to Saint Peter because of seven-year-old Nan's poor health.
 While Camilla attended elementary school in Minnesota and lived with relatives, her birth family moved to Montclair, New Jersey.

 In Minnesota, Hall attended Washburn High School in Minneapolis, where she was involved in many activities.
 The 1963 Washburn Yearbook states, "Candy was a member of Blue Tri, Class Play, Poplars Staff, Quill Club, Forensics, Pep Club, and Hall of Fame".
 Blue Tri club was an organization that encouraged Christian ideals and put together service projects.
 In addition, Camilla Hall was voted class clown in high school.
 In 1963, she graduated from Washburn High School.